alexpasmantier/television/README.md

 ## 📺 Built-in Channels
 The following built-in channels are currently available:
-- `Files`: search through files in a directory tree.
+- `files`: search through files in a directory tree.
-- `Text`: search through textual content in a directory tree.
+- `text`: search through textual content in a directory tree.
-- `GitRepos`: search through git repositories anywhere on the file system.
+- `gitrepos`: search through git repositories anywhere on the file system.
-- `Env`: search through environment variables and their values.
+- `env`: search through environment variables and their values.
-- `Alias`: search through shell aliases and their values.
+- `alias`: search through shell aliases and their values.
-- `Stdin`: search through lines of text from stdin.
+- `stdin`: search through lines of text from stdin.

 ## 🍿 Cable channels
 *Tired of broadcast television?
 Want to watch your favorite shows on demand? `television` has you covered with cable channels.
 Cable channels are channels that are not built-in to `television` but are instead provided by the community.*